markomallari/to-do-app-demo/README.md

 `username: test1@test.com`
 `password: 123`

-or if you want to add user
+or if you want to add user you can modify and add data on user field in
-in

 `database.json`